rshah918/llama-pytorch/README.md

 ## Overview

 This project implements the Llama 2 neural net architecture from scratch in PyTorch.
 It includes a manually written inference pipeline to showcase how LLM's can be created and used without relying on pre-built inference frameworks.
-My personal laptop is a 16GB M2 Macbook Air, so we will be using a 1.1 Billion parameter variant of Llama 2, trained by the [TinyLlama team](https://github.com/jzhang38/TinyLlama).
+My personal laptop is a 16GB M2 Macbook Air, so we will be using a 1.1 Billion parameter variant of Llama 2, trained by the [TinyLlama team](https://github.com/jzhang38/TinyLlama), deployed to Apple Metal Performance Shaders (mps)

 ### Key features of this implementation:
 - **Grouped Query Attention:** An efficient variant of multihead attention, also used in Llama 3.